tkhq/sdk/examples/with-gnosis/README.md

 - `API_PRIVATE_KEY`
 - `BASE_URL`
 - `ORGANIZATION_ID`
-- `PRIVATE_KEY_ID` -- if you leave it blank, we'll create one for you via calling the Turnkey API
+- `PRIVATE_KEY_ID_1` -- if you leave it blank, we'll create one for you via calling the Turnkey API
+- ... any additional private keys you may need for your Safe
 - `INFURA_KEY` -- if this is not set, it will default to using the Community Infura key

 ### 3/ Running the scripts